 - Origin and Distribution: Native to eastern Asia, it has been imported into the EU only recently as a horticultural curiosity.
 So far, the species has only escaped into the wild in Italy (as well as in Switzerland).

-The potential for damage is high because the mass of scrambling leaves can radically alter forest areas and crowd out native shrubs and trees.
+- Potential/Known Impacts: The potential for damage is high because the mass of scrambling leaves can radically alter forest areas and crowd out native shrubs and trees.
+It has the potential to damage tree bark or uproot trees due to extra weight.
 It can also have negative effects on recreational facilities, as well as on forestry activities and crop production.

 Through import as a horticultural curiosity.

 - Is it found in Ireland or Northern Ireland?
 It is not found in Ireland or Northern Ireland.

 Static Distribution Map as of December 2019 - Courtesy of CEDaRStatic Distribution Map as of December 2019 - Courtesy of CEDaR